 Option 1 – Canadian Guarantor: The guarantor should be a Canadian Citizen holding a valid Canadian Passport.

-Option 2 – Professional-US Guarantor: A professional should be a Canadian or US citizen currently work and/or reside in the USA.
+Option 2 – Professional-US Guarantor: A professional should be a Canadian or US citizen currently working and/or residing in the USA.
 The guarantor must be currently registered/licensed with the appropriate local authority to practice one (1) of the following professions:

 - Medical doctor

 - Dean/head of university or college

 - A notary public (the notarial seal must appear on the application form)

 - Police officer, judge, magistrate